KomodoPlatform/dPoW/README.md

 ## How to participate

-### Step 1: Build the HF Net Komodo Daemon, and create a keypair
+### Step 1: Build the HF Net Komodo Daemon, and request a keypair

 - Refer to https://github.com/KomodoPlatform/komodo/blob/master/README.md for instructions on how to build the Komodo daemon from source.
 Make sure you are on the ` patch-s8-prepare-hf-test` branch.
-- Once you have built the daemon, create a [new address](https://komodoplatform.com/en/docs/smart-chains/api/wallet/#getnewaddress), then [validate it](https://komodoplatform.com/en/docs/smart-chains/api/util/#validateaddress) to get the pubkey.
+- Once you have built the daemon, contact @smk, @gcharang, or @decker in the #2024-testnet channel on Discord to request a keypair.
+- [Import your assigned private key](https://komodoplatform.com/en/docs/smart-chains/api/wallet/#importprivkey) into the KMD daemon.
+- Use the [validateaddress](https://komodoplatform.com/en/docs/smart-chains/api/util/#validateaddress) method to confirm the import was successful, and the address / pubkey match what was expected.
 This pubkey will be used to register your node on the network.
-- You should also [export the private key](https://komodoplatform.com/en/docs/smart-chains/api/wallet/#dumpprivkey) for this address, as you will need to import it into the other coins which will be notarised.
-Make sure to store this private key securely.
-If you lose it, you will lose the funds it secures, and you will not be able to notarise or ["easy mine"](https://github.com/KomodoPlatform/dPoW/blob/master/doc/bible.md#nn-rights) KMD.

 Sync'ing the KMD chain will take some time (over 24hrs), so you should start this process as soon as possible.
 Alternatively, you can use the [KMD testnet bootstrap](https://seed2.komodo.earth/boots/hfnet_blk_3940000.tar.gz) to speed up the process.